Energy-Latency Optimization for Dynamic Disaggregated Radio Access Networks: SYSTEM MODEL

+In practice, deployments have converged to FS Options 2, 6, and 7 \cite{ORAN-WG9_XHaul_transport}.
+FS Option 2 splits PDCP and RLC: PDCP performs header compression and security, then forwards PDCP PDUs to RLC for segmentation, concatenation, and reordering to match MAC requirements.
+FS Option 6 defines a split between the MAC and the High-Physical (H-PHY) functions.
+In this option, MAC performs scheduling, resource allocation, and HARQ procedures, and forwards physical resource blocks (PRBs) to H-PHY.
+Then, H-PHY executes channel coding and modulation mapping for over-the-air transmission.
+Option 6 follows the Small Cell Forum (SCF) split and is being considered by the O-RAN Alliance for standardization due to its lower XH bandwidth requirement \cite{FS6_ORAN}.

+O-RAN further refines 3GPP FS Option 7.2 into FS Option 7.2x.
+While Option 7.2 scales XH bandwidth with the number of antennas, Option 7.2x scales it with the number of required streams \cite{rawat_FS7.2x}.
+Table \ref{tab:XH_requirements} summarizes the bandwidth and latency requirements based on \cite{3GPP_801,ORAN-WG9_XHaul_requirements}.
+Options 2 and 6 tolerate higher latency because their procedures are less time-critical, whereas HARQ retransmissions impose a deadline of up to 4 ms.

-The proposed architecture supports single and dual split scenarios based on the selected VC, which defines one or two FS options per gNB and determines the number of nodes required to host the RAN units (CU, DU, and RU). \Cref{fig:VC_options} illustrates the set of possible VC options, which can be tailored to each network slice in our model.
-The figure depicts three representative VC scenarios.
-The first scenario adopts a dual-split approach, where the CU, DU, and RU are deployed on independent nodes in the PPs and cell-site.
-In this configuration, both MH and FH links are present: the high-level split between the CU and DU employs a FS option 2, while the low-level split between the DU and RU can use either FS option 7.2x or 6.
-Alternatively, the following VC options only employ a single functional split, enabling either a MH or a FH.
-For instance, in VC 3, the DU is placed together with the RU in the cell site, while the MH connects the CU to the DU and RU with a FS option 2.
-In VCs 4 and 5, the CU and DU are co-allocated in the regional servers and linked to the RU via a FH, employing FS options 6 and 7.2x, respectively.
+The proposed architecture supports both single- and dual-split deployments through the VC options (VCOs) illustrated in \Cref{fig:VC_options}.
+Each VCO assigns one or two FS options to each disaggregated gNB, thereby determining the number of PP nodes required to host the CU, DU, and RU functions.
+In all VCOs, the RU remains at the cell site, as it must be physically co-located with the antenna.
+In VCOs 1 and 2, which correspond to dual-split deployments, the CU and DU are hosted on separate \acp{PP}, resulting in both MH and FH transport segments.
+In these configurations, the CU--DU split adopts FS Option~2, whereas the DU--RU split employs either FS Option~7.2x or FS Option~6.
+Single-split VCOs eliminate one transport segment.
+In VCO~3, the DU and RU are co-located at the cell site and connected to the CU through the MH using FS Option~2.
+In VCOs~4 and~5, the CU and DU are co-located at regional PPs and connected to the RU through the FH using FS Option~6 and FS Option~7.2x, respectively.

-Each VC option has distinct implications in RAN latency, energy consumption, and computing utilization.
-First, the placement of PP nodes significantly influences RAN latency due to the distance between nodes: greater distances result in increased delays.
-Therefore, RAN units should be deployed on closely among nodes or near the RU to satisfy service and XH latency restrictions.
-Second, the number of active nodes, both PP and network, directly impacts RAN energy consumption.
-While VCs using only two PPs are more energy efficient, dual-split configurations, despite requiring additional active nodes, may be necessary to meet performance requirements.

-\subsection{Computing Model}
+\subsection{COMPUTING MODEL}